Renyu-Wang/programming-workshop/README.md

 `git clone https://github.com/QEC-pages/programming-workshop.git`
 or `git clone git@github.com:QEC-pages/programming-workshop.git` with [ssh](https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh)
 - To synchronize the update, run `git pull` within the folder
+  - If you have edited files locally, `git pull` may produce a conflict.
+Before learning `git`, a work-around is running `git clone ...` in a new empty folder.

 ### Session 1: HPCC basics
 - HPCC